 What is Colby cheese good for?

 An easy-going and versatile cheese like Colby is good for a multitude of different tasks, from melting over nachos to snacking on alongside the drink of your choice.
-We love it particularly as a snack alongside a tart apple or pear.
+We love it particularly as a snack with a tart apple or pear.

-Is Colby cheese the same as Colby jack?
+Is Colby cheese the same as Colby Jack?

-Colby and Colby-jack are two distinct cheeses.
-Colby-Jack, or co-jack, is a hybrid of Colby and Monterey Jack cheeses.
-While Colby is a consistent golden or orange color, Colby-Jack has unique orange and white marbling.
-Colby-Jack is even more mellow compared to Colby.
+Colby and Colby Jack are two distinct cheeses.
+Colby Jack, or co-jack, is a hybrid of Colby and Monterey Jack cheeses.
+While Colby is a consistent golden or orange color, Colby Jack has unique orange and white marbling.
+Colby Jack is even more mellow compared to Colby.